EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 There is a question of build history and Kubernetes' underlying etcd storage: sooner or later you'll need to archive build logs off to external storage, because etcd wasn't designed to store large volumes of text.

 There's one other problem with being Kubernetes-based - what happens if you don't have a Kubernetes cluster?
 What if you're writing a pipeline to _create_ a Kubes cluster?
-I've genuinely been in a conversation with platform engineers who have never known a world before Kubernetes, who are mystified how to do CI without a Kubernetes cluster.
+Some of us have genuinely been in a conversation with platform engineers who never knew a world before Kubernetes, and who are mystified how to do CI without a Kubernetes cluster.

 ### Webhooks, public internet access